Fatemehjj/grocery-shop/README.md

 3: get all groceries(shop/get/all)

-4: get html or pdf file for remaining groceries
+4: get html or pdf file for remaining groceries (using *jasperreports*)